 Note: If indicated on the form, families will be considered for any/all of the other trips.

-Step 3: If determined to be a potential match, the program coordinator will contact you for a home visit.
+Step 3: If determined to be a potential match, the program coordinator will contact you for a home visit or to attend a group parent meeting at school.
 These visits are to last 5-10 minutes and review the living arrangements for the exchange student.

-Goal of this step: review living arrangements in light of student safety and comfort.
+Goal of this step: review living arrangements in light of student safety and comfort and if the program is the best match for the individual family and student.

 Step 4: If match is finalized, you will receive information about the host family meeting.
 It is at this meeting that the host family responsibilities and agreements will be distributed.
 Those documents are available for your review at any time.